practicingruby/practicing-ruby-paid/posts/gregory/014-arguments-and-results-1.md

 end
 ```

 To make this code more DRY, James recommends converting our arguments object into what he calls a selector object.
 A selector object is an object which uses similar arguments to do different things depending on the type of message it is meant to represent.
-James recommends using double dispatch or multi-methods to implement this pattern, but that approach is less convenient in Ruby because the language does not provide built-in semantics for function overloading.
+James recommends using double dispatch or multi-methods to implement this pattern, but that approach is not appropriate for Ruby because the language does not provide built-in semantics for function overloading.
 The good news is that he also mentions that inheritance can be used as an alternative, and in this case it was a perfect fit.

 To simplify and clean up the previous example, I introduced `Line` and `Polygon` which inherit from `Shape`.
 I then combined the `Drawing#line` method and `Drawing#polygon` method into a single method called `Drawing#draw`.
 The following example demonstrates what the API ended up looking like as a result of this change: